 Birth control is any method used to prevent pregnancy.
 Another word for birth control is contraception.

-The only sure way to prevent pregnancy is to not have sex.
-But finding a good method of birth control that you are comfortable with can help you avoid an unplanned pregnancy.
+The only sure way to prevent pregnancy is to not have vaginal sex.
+But finding a method of birth control that works for you can help you avoid an unplanned pregnancy.

 Types of Birth Control